-- 1. The transmission dipstick has a red handle and is located near the center of the engine compartment behind the air cleaner.
+- The transmission dipstick has a red handle and is located near the center of the engine compartment.
 Flip the handle up and then pull out the dipstick and wipe it with a clean rag or paper towel. - 2.
 Push it back in all the way, wait three seconds and then pull it back out again.